Navigating Neurodivergence: Cultural Humility & Compassion

 Figure 1: Briony Tronson, Mask-Inner and Outer Self, 2022, Paint & Gold Leaf on Paper.

 One of the most striking realisations I have had as a therapist is the possible power differential that can exist between neurodivergent clients and neurotypical therapists.
-This imbalance isn’t always visible or explicit, but it can nevertheless be present in how therapy is structured and how clients are expected to communicate, behave and conform to norms that don’t align with their neurotype.
+This imbalance may not always be visible or explicit, but it can certainly be felt in how therapy may be structured and in the unspoken expectations that clients may feel pressured to conform to.
+Recognising and understanding these dynamics is an essential key to creating a more authentic and supportive space for clients who are neurodivergent

 For example, a therapist may expect eye contact from a client or a specific facial expression to accompany an emotion, or for the client to remain seated, but may not consider that these behaviours may not be how the ND client’s neurotype typically expresses itself.
+‘Stimming’, such as hand-flapping, rocking or repetitive speech, is another behaviour that can help neurodivergent individuals regulate emotions and sensory input.
+When therapists overlook or dismiss stimming, it can increase the pressure to mask, preventing clients from engaging in actions that help them manage sensory overload or emotional distress.
+These behaviours, often misunderstood or invalidated, can be incredibly important for self-regulation, yet are frequently regarded as disruptive rather than as authentic expressions of self-regulation.

 Research by Damien Milton (2012) on the concept of neurodiversity highlights that ‘masking’ can be an exhausting and damaging experience for neurodivergent individuals, as it involves continuously suppressing one’s authentic self to conform to societal expectations (Milton, 2012).
 This masking is often reinforced by societal norms that do not recognise neurodivergent ways of being, and the constant effort can lead to emotional burnout, anxiety and diminished self-esteem.